Shashvat300/100_Days_of_RTL/README.md

 Hello!
 My Name is Shashvat Maurya, I mostly use EDA Playground for the simulation of RTL Codes.

+# Here is the list of Day wise RTL Codes:-

 Day-1 Half Adder  https://www.edaplayground.com/x/KYWb